cypress-io/cypress-fiddle/README.md

 ### Parameters

-The test object can have multiple properties, see [src/index.d.ts](src/index.d.ts)
+The test object can have multiple properties, see [src/index.d.ts](src/index.d.ts) for all.

 - `test` JavaScript with Cypress commands, required

 The rest of the properties are optional

 - `html` to mount as DOM nodes before the test begins
-- `name` is the name to display at the top of the page, otherwise the test title will be used
+- `name` the name to display at the top of the page, otherwise the test title will be used
-- `description` gives extra test description under the name, supports Markdown via [nmd](https://github.com/Holixus/nano-markdown)
+- `description` extra test description under the name, supports Markdown via [nmd](https://github.com/Holixus/nano-markdown)

 The next properties are NOT used by `cy.runExample` but are used by the `testExamples` function from this package.